Are you brave enough to get out of teaching?

 It will help you to start to make exciting plans for your future and help you to identify the steps you need to take to make them happen.

 Put yourself out there and do it!
 You will be rewarded for being brave!

-If you would like some encouragement and support, then why not pop along and join my women’s only Your Money Sorted group and be happier, healthier and wealthier.
+If you would like some encouragement and support, then why not pop along and join my women’s only Your Money Sorted group and find other like-minded teachers.

 I am Eileen Adamson, a Your Money, Sorted coach, working online with UK based women, helping them to develop a better relationship with money.
 By gaining an understanding of how their personality affects the decisions they make, I can help them to implement changes which will allow them to feel calm, positive and confident that they are in control and making good financial decisions.
 I can then support them to put into place simple strategies that will allow them to manage their finances effectively on a daily basis and create a stable, secure and exciting future for themselves.